videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 - By utilizing the `toggleMic()` function of `useMeeting` hook, local participant can start or stop publishing audio to other participants based on the current state of the mic.

-- You can pass customised audio track in `toggleMic()` by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can pass customised audio track in the `toggleMic()` method by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

-- Audio stream of the participant can be accessed from the `micStream` property of `useParticipant` hook.
+- Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.

 #### Example